isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-work-worksp.md

 ---
 description: A workspace is a container for a particular analysis and visualization task.
-seo-description: A workspace is a container for a particular analysis and visualization task.
-seo-title: Display workspaces
 solution: Analytics
 title: Display workspaces
 topic: Data workbench